He's a Liar

-"He's a Liar" was the first single from the Bee Gees album Living Eyes released on 19 September 1981.
+"He's a Liar" is a song by the Bee Gees, released on 19 September 1981 as the first single from their album Living Eyes.
 The song was written by brothers Barry, Robin and Maurice Gibb.

 Background

-Unlike the last three Bee Gees albums – which included primarily their established, longstanding studio and touring band – "He's a Liar" features an array of studio musicians: Don Felder of Eagles on lead guitars; Harold Cowart on bass; Steve Gadd on drums; and Richard Tee on piano.
-A version with a slightly longer intro was released as a 12-inch single in Germany and later on the Japan only compilation Rare Collection.
+Unlike the last three Bee Gees albums – which included primarily their established, longstanding studio and touring band – "He's a Liar" features an array of studio musicians: Don Felder of Eagles on lead guitars, Harold Cowart on bass, Steve Gadd on drums, and Richard Tee on piano.
+A version with a slightly longer intro was released as a 12-inch single in Germany and later on the Japan-only compilation Rare Collection.
 It was recorded between the months of February and June 1981.
-This song is rumored to have been inspired by the feud the Bee Gees were having with their record manager, Robert Stigwood, at the time.
+This song is rumoured to have been inspired by the feud the Bee Gees were having with their manager (and owner of their record label), Robert Stigwood, at the time.
 The brothers would later reconcile with Stigwood and remain good friends.

 Release and aftermath

 Even though this song sounded nothing like the Bee Gees' disco-era singles, the backlash had pigeonholed the Bee Gees as a disco act and radio stations were reluctant to play any new Bee Gees music.
-After six consecutive number-one singles in the US, "He's a Liar" peaked at #30, which was far from the heights of their success in the late '70s.
-However, the song did better in Greece, the Netherlands, Spain, Italy, and France.
+After six consecutive number-one singles in the US, "He's a Liar" peaked at number 30, which was far from the heights of their success in the late '70s.
+The song did better in Belgium and the Netherlands.

 In Italy, the single sold 60,000 copies in two weeks.
-The song's only appearance at their compilations was at 1990's Tales from the Brothers Gibb.
+The song's only appearance on a compilation was 1990's Tales from the Brothers Gibb.

 Record World said that it has "a loping rhythm, recurring synthesizer bass figure" and "the Bee Gees' trademark harmonies."